 Words of Encouragement For Women From Women Who Think Deeply & Share From Their Hearts

-How could I not include the amazing eat, pray, love?
+How could I not include the amazing Eat, Pray, Love: One Woman's Search for Everything Across Italy, India and Indonesia?
 In her early thirties, Elizabeth Gilbert had everything a modern American woman was supposed to want—husband, country home, successful career—but instead of feeling happy and fulfilled, she was consumed by panic and confusion.
 This wise and rapturous book is the story of how she left behind all these outward marks of success, and set out to explore three different aspects of her nature, against the backdrop of three different cultures: pleasure in Italy, devotion in India, and on the Indonesian island of Bali, a balance between worldly enjoyment and divine transcendence.

 I love Brene Brown, like serious fangirling here.
 She is funny, irreverent at times, but always so wise and she never misses the mark.

-In her most recent life changing gift to the world, Braving the Wilderness, Brown argues that we’re experiencing a spiritual crisis of disconnection, and introduces four practices of true belonging that challenge everything we believe about ourselves and each other.
+In her most recent life changing gift to the world, Braving the Wilderness: The Quest for True Belonging and the Courage to Stand Alone, Brown argues that we’re experiencing a spiritual crisis of disconnection, and introduces four practices of true belonging that challenge everything we believe about ourselves and each other.
 She writes, “True belonging requires us to believe in and belong to ourselves so fully that we can find sacredness both in being a part of something and in standing alone when necessary.
 But in a culture that’s rife with perfectionism and pleasing, and with the erosion of civility, it’s easy to stay quiet, hide in our ideological bunkers, or fit in rather than show up as our true selves and brave the wilderness of uncertainty and criticism.
 But true belonging is not something we negotiate or accomplish with others; it’s a daily practice that demands integrity and authenticity.
 It’s a personal commitment that we carry in our hearts.”

-Confession: I’m not actually “reading” Only Love Today.
+Confession: I’m not actually “reading” Only Love Today: Reminders to Breathe More, Stress Less, and Choose Love.
 I’m listening to my copy on Audible.
 When I started listening, I was so disappointed that Rachel Macy Stafford wasn’t narrating it herself.
 But as I listened, I realized that the narrator was perfect.
 Her voice gives warmth and life to the palpable love in Rachel’s words.